 Addiction to drink or drugs doesn’t just affect the life of the person using the substance, but it also impacts the lives of everyone around them.
 In this sense, addiction is a family disease.
-The question is, how to rebuild a relationship?
+The question is, how to rebuild relationships after rehab?

 From families torn asunder by crack addiction and best friends estranged because of alcoholism through to relationships wrecked by addiction to prescription painkillers, drink and drugs can damage more than just your body and mind: they can unravel even the strongest relationships, too.